Harmonised monitoring scheme: Objectives

-The scheme was originally intended to operate for 10 years from 1974 to 1984 to provide date to the Department of the Environment to permit the identification of national trends in water quality.
+The scheme was originally intended to operate for 10 years from 1974 to 1984 to provide data to the Department of the Environment to permit the identification of national trends in water quality.
 However its duration was extended.
-It was discontinued in 2013.
+It was formally discontinued in 2013, however in England many of the monitoring sites continue to be surveyed to describe long term water quality trends.
 It was also intended to satisfy the requirements of the EU decision on the exchange of monitoring data requirements.

 Operation

 The scheme is administered by the Environment Agency in England, by Natural Resources Wales in Wales and by SEPA in Scotland and involves routine monitoring at 230 sites including 56 river systems in Scotland.

 Data

 The data produced by the scheme provides a continuous and consistent record of quality of rivers across the UK for more than 30 years and can be used to demonstrate changes in water quality over that period.